james-cranley/slurmtools/README.md

 ## slurmer

-Generates SLURM batch scripts from a plain text file of commands.
-By default commands will be executed in series, however there is a seamless parallelisation (`--array`/`--parallel`) if each line is an independent job.
+Generates SLURM submission scripts from a plain text file of commands.
+By default commands will be executed in series, however there is a seamless parallelisation (`--array` or `--parallel`) if each line is an independent job.
 It is particularly helpful when running multiple commands with varying parameterisations (i.e. bioinformatics...) because it reduces the slurm submission task to creating a text file with one command per row.
 It also handles one-line jobs perfectly fine, making it flexible for all you slurm submissions.

 **Key features:**